-The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power and Population.
+The following exposes the key-data in the Climate Debt calculations: Fossil CO2 Emissions, GDP, Environmental Performance, Ecological Footprint without carbon, Forest Cover, Primary Forests, Nuclear Power, Population trends and climate change financing.
 For comparison, Qatar, Kuwait and Iran (ranked 10th, 11th, and 12th in Share of global Climate Debt) are included.

 The ‘Per capita Climate Debt‘ accumulated since 2000 of South Korea, Australia and Germany are $5,086, $8,677 and $2,279, respectively.
 The diagram below shows the trends between 2010 and 2017, with world average set at 100, for the three countries as well as of Iran (Qatar and Kuwait burst the scale!).
 The per capita Climate Debt ranking by October 2017 is shown in brackets.